bastosmichael/perl-proxy-tester/README.md

 perl-proxy-tester
 =================

-Simple Perl Script to run and test Proxies against sites like Google or Office Depot
+Simple Perl Script to run and test Proxies against sites like Google or Office Depot.